The case against pen computers

 ## Repairs

-As with most laptops and all-in-one systems a pen display is typically not intended to be user-serviceable.
-If something goes wrong it's going to be difficult to fix by yourself.
-Not only are these computers often not designed to be opened.
-Even if you are successful in opening the case and fixing whatever problem there is it will most certainly void your warranty.
+As with most laptops and all-in-one systems, a pen computer is typically not intended to be user-serviceable.
+If something goes wrong, it will be difficult to fix yourself.
+These computers often are not designed to be opened.
+Even if you do open the case and fix the problem, it will almost certainly void your warranty.

-If you need to have the pen computer repaired by the manufacturer.
-You are going to find that both the process is difficult and the cost is extraordinarily high.
+If you need to have the pen computer repaired by the manufacturer, you are going to find that both the process and the cost are difficult to accept.

-You cannot take these devices into a local retail store for the tablet manufacturer to take a look at.
-You'll have to send the pen computer back to the manufacturer and you will have to pay for the cost of shipping.
-And the repair cost can be as expensive as getting another laptop.
+You cannot take these devices into a local retail store for the tablet manufacturer to inspect.
+You'll have to send the pen computer back to the manufacturer, and you will have to pay for shipping.
+The repair cost can be as expensive as getting another laptop.

 ---